Goals 2016 –2021

 The Eastern Broccoli Project began in 2010, at a time when high transportation costs, interest in locally grown food, and sustainability concerns had begun to create demand for eastern-grown broccoli.
 With input from industry collaborators, the project research team outlined seven objectives that would overcome barriers to increasing broccoli production in the eastern U.S.

 Because of progress made in the first five years, project objectives for 2016 through 2021 have been reorganized and streamlined to focus on:

 - Bringing to market seed of new broccoli cultivars, developed in the first five years of this project, that are much better adapted to the eastern U.S.

-- Introducing new breeding tools and create germplasm even better than today’s best to produce broccoli hybrids with the adaptation, quality, and productivity to keep the crop competitive into the future.
+- Introducing new breeding tools and creating germplasm even better than today’s best to produce broccoli hybrids with the adaptation, quality, and productivity to keep the crop competitive into the future.

 - Developing a large grower base that can reliably supply quality eastern-grown broccoli to eastern buyers and consumers.
 Project extension staff will provide production, postharvest, and food safety support.

 - Enhancing distribution channels for regional fresh produce and overcoming barriers to increased distribution of eastern-grown broccoli that have not resolved in the private sector.